Configuring the Edit Entry screen

 You can drag and drop the fields in the order you desire

-This is helpful if you have "Allow User Edit" enabled, but you don't want to allow editing of a field by the user who created the entry.
+This is helpful if you have "Allow User Edit" enabled but you don't want to allow the editing of a field by the user who created the entry.
 In this example, Administrators will still be able to edit the field in the Edit Entry screen.

 8. Update the View